steven-hadfield/homenet-check/README.md

 ## Getting started
 1. Clone repository
-1. `pip3 install -r requiements.txt`
+1. `pip3 install -r --user requirements.txt` (or use virtualenv if you prefer)
 1. Optional: Build configuration file to use a different database or logging configuration (see [Config]).
 1. Initialize inventory database schema (default `inv.db` in project directory) by running `homenet-check.py initialize-db`
 1. Populate devices using `homenet-check.py add-device`